fbpx

 Extra Benefits

 Medicare Advantage plans very much want your business, so as of recent years they have been including many extra benefits to try and attract seniors who would otherwise choose Medigap plans.
-MA plans will sometimes include hearing benefits, dental and vision benefits, and SilverSneakers.
-While some Medigap plans will offer SilverSneakers, most of the other benefits are not included with Medigap plans and would need to be purchased separately.
+MA plans will sometimes include additional benefits not included by Original Medicare.
+While some Medigap plans will offer SilverSneakers, most of the additional benefits are not included with Medigap plans and would need to be purchased separately.

 Medicare Advantage vs Medigap Benefits Comparison